 Annuities for Income Now

-Both produce ‘Income Now”, but the primary difference is that a SPIA is typically a lifetime income stream that may or may not have a period certain portion, whereas a Secondary Market Annuity is a guaranteed period certain payment stream that pays to you or you heirs and is not tied to a lifespan.
+Both produce ‘Income Now”, but the primary difference is that an SPIA is typically a lifetime income stream that may or may not have a period certain portion, whereas a DCF Income Payment is a fixed, period certain payment stream that pays to you or you heirs and is not tied to a lifespan.

 Fixed Indexed Annuities